 Why the Second Amendment Requires the Regulation of Automatic Weapons

 The Second Amendment was ratified in 1791 as one of the Bill of Rights, the ten amendments necessary to persuade the states to ratify the Federal Constitution.
 States insisted on the Second Amendment as a condition for ratifying the Constitution to protect their autonomy from the power of the national government.
-Until the Civil War, all the effects of the Constitution were limited to the federal government alone.
-States were free to regulate weapons.
+Until the Civil War, all the effects of the Constitution were limited to the federal government alone, except where states are explicitly mentioned.
+States were allowed to regulate guns.

 The Second Amendment says, "A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed."